denten-books/plain-text/1-chapter.md

 electronic book on my desk has more in common with the smoke detector than it does with several paper volumes also scattered across my desk.
 Both devices embody printed circuit boards, capacitors, silicone chips, and resistors.
 Both draw electric current.
 Both require firmware updates.
-Both are connected to the network and both communicate, with remote data centers unknown to me and with each other.
 Both are governed by codes political and computational.
+Both are connected to the network and both
-And yet, I continue to read books as if they were still that familiar, immutable, passive
+communicate: with remote data centers and with each other.
+And yet, I continue to read electronic books as if they were familiar, immutable, and passive
 objects: just books.
-I think of them still as intimate artifacts, friends even, wholly known to me, comforting, and benign.
+I think of them as intimate artifacts, friends even, wholly known to me, comforting, and benign.
 The literary device is none of these things.
 It records my reading, sleeping, and consumption habits.
 It reconfigures itself and "my" texts dynamically.
 It comes with a manual and terms of service.
 In short, it *governs* reading.

-In this book, we will encounter the literary artifact anew, discovering its possibilities as a device.
-We will imagine a hermeneutics capable of apprehending the emerging contingencies of literary computation.
+In this book, we will encounter the digital literary artifact anew, discovering its possibilities as a device.
+We will imagine a hermeneutics capable of comprehending the emerging contingencies of literary computation.
 Finally, in *Plain Text*, I will argue for the preservation of human agency in the many everyday acts of human--computer interaction.

 The purpose of this chapter is to locate the object of literary study.
 I mean "object" literally, as a material thing that can be seen and touched.
 This is not a trivial task when it comes to digital literary artifacts.
-Device reading happens on screens that refresh theselves at a rate of around 60 cycles per second (Hertz).
+Device reading happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
 Screen textuality is therefore by definition ephemeral.
+It moves even as it appears to stand still.
 We will have to dig deeper to find the text in the machine.
 Furthermore, the search for the literary artifact entails finding spaces of computational literary activity.
 Literary devices are those machines that in themselves constitute a system for textual diffusion.
 They facilitate symbolic exchange and they do so in diverse textual ecosystems.
 The ecosystem of aesthetic discourse is one such market of exchange.
 But I am interested in others as well.
 The film studio, the hospital, the court house, the university: these are all locations of distinct literary activity.
 They are systems that propagate localized notions of document, style, authorship, value, and canon.

 Both senses of locality, micro and macro, lead us to an archive in the history of literary computation.
 With the above definitions in mind, I will also